NYCiSchoolCS/think-python/Exercises/Unit2.md

 2. Write a function called `cook_eggs` that takes a number of eggs and prints how long it will take to make the eggs.
 Assume that it take 2 minutes to cook each egg.
 3. Write a function called `make_taost` that takes how many pieces of bread you want to make into toast and prints out how much butter and jam you need.
 Assume you need .5 tablespoons of butter and 1 tablespoon of jam per piece of toast.
 4. Write a function called `get_cereal` that takes the number of bowl of cereal you want and prints out how many bowls and spoons are needed, how much milk is needed and how much cereal is needed.
 Assume each bowl of cereal needs 1 cup of cereal and .5 cups of milk.
 5. Write a function called `prepare_breakfast`.
-It should output everything you need to know to make a breakfest with taost, coffee, cereal, and eggs. __It should use the other functions you just wrote__
+It should take the number of people who are eating breakfest, and output everything you need to know to make a breakfest with toast, coffee, cereal, and eggs. __It should use the other functions you just wrote__

 ```
 >>> prepare_breakfast(2)